qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 in the range 0 to 100.
 Specify 0 to obtain small compressed files, 100 for large uncompressed files.

-You can change the limit of altas features printed in one request by setting the :guilabel:`Maximum features for Atlas print requests` field.
+You can change the limit for atlas features to be printed in one request by setting the :guilabel:`Maximum features for Atlas print requests` field.

 When QGIS Server is used in tiled mode (see :ref:`TILED parameter<server_wms_tiled>`), you can set the